Phoenician alphabet: Derived alphabets

 Each letter of Phoenician gave way to a new form in its daughter scripts.
 Left to right: Latin, Greek, Cyrillic, Phoenician, Hebrew, Arabic.

 Phoenician was prolific.
 Many of the writing systems in use today can ultimately trace their descent to it, so ultimately to Egyptian hieroglyphs.
 The Latin, Cyrillic, Armenian and Georgian scripts are derived from the Greek alphabet, which evolved from Phoenician; the Aramaic alphabet, also descended from Phoenician, evolved into the Arabic and Hebrew scripts.
 It has also been theorised that the Brahmi and subsequent Brahmic scripts of the Indian cultural sphere also descended from Aramaic, effectively uniting most of the world's writing systems under one family, although the theory is disputed.

 Early Semitic scripts

 The Paleo-Hebrew alphabet, a sister script to the Phoenician alphabet was used to write early Hebrew.
-Both writing systems developed in parallel, being slight regional variants of the same script.
+It developed in parallel, being a slight regional variant of the Phoenician script.
 The Samaritan alphabet is a direct development of Paleo-Hebrew, emerging in the 6th century BC.
 The South Arabian script may be derived from a stage of the Proto-Sinaitic script predating the mature development of the Phoenician alphabet proper.
 The Geʽez script developed from South Arabian.